DigiBP/Team-Apples/README.md

 ### Fetch and Lock and Complete Posts HTTP make a request modules
 - Most of the below scenarios are used to communicate with a service task in Camunda BPMN engine.
 - The communication is done within the module in Integromat called "HTTP - Make a request" in which the external worker is defined in the payload.
 - The first HTTP module fetches and locks the data from Camunda BPMN engine.
+- The topic name should be the same as in the external implementation topic name in the service task that needs to be triggered in the BPMN model.
-The payload looks like this:
+- The payload looks like this:

 ![image](https://github.com/DigiBP/Team-Apples/assets/127504199/b7485668-dc4f-43ae-9668-d27ca5d50482)